caltechlibrary/sidetrack/README.md

     set_debug(True, dest = '/tmp/debug.txt')
 ```

-The function `set_debug` also accepts another optional argument, `show_package`, that causes Sidetrack each `log` or `logr` message to be prefixed with the name of the Python package containing the source file where the `log` or `logr` is used.
+The function `set_debug` also accepts another optional argument, `show_package`, that causes each `log`, `loglist`, and `logf` message to be prefixed with the name of the Python package containing the source file where the call to the log function is used.
 This is very helpful when Sidetrack is used in multiple packages.

 ``` python
 if __debug__: